Programs

 Children’s House Program

-An authentic Montessori preschool/kindergarten guided by a Montessori-certified teacher in a multi-age environment for children ages 2 1/2 – 6.
+An authentic Montessori preschool and kindergarten community guided by a Montessori-certified teacher in a multi-age environment for children ages 2 1/2 – 6.

 IMG_6712